U.S. bankruptcy court weighs 'white-hot' energy pipeline dispute

 That promise of stability allowed midstream operators to organize as high-yielding master limited partnerships, attracting billions of dollars from conservative investors.

-But with natural gas prices lingering near a 17-year low and dozens of energy companies nearing bankruptcy, many producers cannot afford the pipeline capacity.
+But with natural gas prices lingering near a 17-year low and dozens of energy companies struggling to avoid bankruptcy, many producers can no longer afford the pipeline capacity.
 A ruling ending the contracts could undermine the finances for the midstream industry, which has plowed up to $30 billion annually into building pipelines to serve the shale boom.

-Fort Worth, Texas-based Quicksilver needs to sever the Crestwood contract by March 31 to close the sale of its U.S. assets to BlueStone Natural Resources for $245 million.
+Fort Worth, Texas-based Quicksilver needs Silverstein to reject the Crestwood contract by March 31 to close the sale of its U.S. assets to BlueStone Natural Resources for $245 million.

 BlueStone plans to ask Texas regulators to set a new rate for using Crestwood’s pipes, said Tim Trump, a lawyer for the company.

-“They are very above-market,” Trump said, “and we do not want anything to do with (the contracts).”
+“They are very above-market,” Trump said, “and we do not want anything to do with them.”